 This General Permit encourages healthy soils practices through requirements in Attachments D and E of this General Permit, which require dischargers to preserve native topsoil and reduce compaction of soils.
 Using healthy soils practices will encourage vegetative growth, increase soil stabilization, and conserve water on construction sites.

-2. Recycled Water Use
+I.C.2.
+Recycled Water Use

-The State Water Board adopted an amendment to the Policy for Water Quality Control for Recycled Water and the Staff Report with Substitute Environmental Documentation (Recycled Water Policy) on February 21, 2019.
-This 2019 amendment (Resolution No. 2018-0057) states that, “the State Water Board finds that recycled water is safe for approved uses, and strongly supports recycled water as a safe alternative to fresh water or potable water for approved uses.”
+The State Water Board adopted the Water Quality Control Policy for Recycled Water (Recycled Water Policy) and the Staff Report with Substitute Environmental Documentation on December 11, 2018 and became effective on April 8, 2019.
+The Recycled Water Policy states, “When used in compliance with this Policy, California Code of Regulations, title 22 and all applicable state and federal water quality laws, the State Water Board finds that recycled water is safe for approved uses, and strongly supports recycled water as a safe alternative to fresh water or potable water for such approved uses.”

-This General Permit encourages the use of recycled water for appropriate application on construction sites, including irrigation of vegetation and dust control when the discharge from the use is avoided or minimized.
+This General Permit encourages the use of recycled water for appropriate application on construction sites, including irrigation of vegetation and dust control when used in compliance with the Recycled Water Policy, California Code of Regulations, title 22 and all applicable state and federal water quality laws.

-D. Blue Ribbon Panel of Experts (Panel)
+I.D.
+Blue Ribbon Panel of Experts (Panel)

-1. Introduction
+I.D.1.
+Introduction

-The State Water Board convened an expert panel (panel) in 2005 and 2006 to address the feasibility of numeric effluent limitations(NELs) in California’s stormwater permits.
+The State Water Board convened an expert panel (panel) in 2005 and 2006 to address the feasibility of numeric effluent limitations in California’s stormwater permits.
 Specifically, the panel was asked to address the following:

 Is it technically feasible to establish numeric effluent limitations, or some other quantifiable limit, for inclusion in stormwater permits?
 How would such limitations or criteria be established, and what information and data would be required?

-2. The Panel observations:
+I.D.2.
+The Panel observations:

 “Limited field studies indicate that traditional erosion and sediment controls are highly variable in performance, resulting in highly variable turbidity levels in the site discharge.”